rackerlabs/support-how-to/content/how-to/cloud-servers/create-remove-swap-file-in-ubuntu/index.md

 ### Create a swap file

 1. Verify the current swap file size.
-You can use either of the following 3 commands to determine the size of the existing swap file:
+You can use any of the following commands to determine the size of the existing swap file:

         free -m